-The combustion air hose is provided and must be used for direct vent applications.

-Only for special CB-200A cottage base installations can the CMF3 furnace draws combustion air from the conditioned space.
-The CB-200A cottage base is an accessory item that can be purchased separately.
-Refer to the replacement parts listing provided with the furnace to order the cottage base kit.
+For direct vent applications, either the combustion air duct provided with the MA Series base kit or the direct vent kit can be used.
+The direct vent kit must be ordered separately.
+Only for a special CB-200A cottage base installation can the CMF2 draw the combustion air from the conditioned space.
+The CB-200A cottage base kit must be ordered separately.
+Refer to the replacement parts listing provided with the furnace to order the direct vent kit or the cottage base kit.
 Follow the instructions provided with the kits for proper installation.